dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/providing_support_to_respondents.md

 ![The View Details button on the Drafts page.](../images/draft_2.png)

 A modal dialog will appear, showing you the respondent's name and email, the progress they've made, any validation errors in the form, and the time they last edited their draft.
+It also displays a permalink to the draft, which you can email to the respondent along with any guidance you may want to provide.

 ![The details modal for drafts.](../images/draft_3.png)